zypchenfeng/SDC-LaneLines-P1/P1_writeup.md

   `draw_lines(line_img, lines)`

 **6**, use slop to identify the left and right line segments.
 Here the trick is that, the image is flipped upside-down, so left has negative slop, and right has positive slop.
-Then use linear regression to get the average slop for left and right line
+Then use linear regression to get the average slop for left and right line.
+(This part I made mistake and later I referred to a blog (https://campushippo.com/lessons/detect-highway-lane-lines-with-opencv-and-python-21438a3e2) to make the change)

 **7**, combine the extracted image size, left and right segments, and slops, to get the two extended lines.
 And finally apply the mask to only draw the region of interest.